davidsvy/random_ML/README.md

 # Snecc
-A DQN for the Snake game trained using Prioritized Experience Replay
+A D3QN for the Snake game trained using Prioritized Experience Replay

 ![](/gifs/snecc.gif)